Estacaco/btcticker/README.md

 sudo python3 setup.py install
 ```

-NiceHash API Keys if using the unpaid mining.
+NiceHash API Keys if using the unpaid mining or wallet.

 ## Install & Run

 Copy the files from this repository onto the Pi, or clone using: